courtneyjkeeler/grex-telescope.github.io/docs/hardware/fem.md

 With this software, there is control for enabling/disabling the LNA bias and setting the interstage IF attenuator.
 For the digital attenuator, we can set attenuation (and therefore change the total gain) from 0 dB to 31.5 dB.
 This attenuator is used to maximize the dynamic range of the ADC and can be set for environmental RFI levels.

-### CLI Example
+### CLI

 To use the CLI program, connect the FEM to a serial port either with a USB to serial adapter or directly to a hardware UART port (like on the Raspberry Pi).
+If the pi doesn't have the cli program already copied over, it can be found [here](../assets/cli).

 ```sh
 Usage: cli <PORT> <COMMAND>